 Hot, cold, rain, or shine, ice cream is a good call on any day.
-With summer finally here, it’s only going to taste better and better as the months roll on.
 Here’s the scoop on where to find the best ice cream in Houston.
 [Featured image: @thehungrypetite]

 With locations sprinkled throughout Houston, Fat Cat offers deliciously fresh small-batch, scratch-made ice cream with ingredients sourced from local farms.
 The parlor offers five flavors year-round, including Milk Chocolate Stout – made with Convict Hill Oatmeal Stout beer; Waterloo Strawberry Buttermilk – made with Waterloo Texas Gin; and Chai Tea Coconut.
 Fat Cat also whips out a variety of yummy seasonal flavors, such as their Salted Butter Caramel, Buttered Rum Raisin, and Raspberry Beret Sorbet.
 Meow.